How To List Networking Skills on a Resume (And 10 To Develop)

-Here are some steps you can take to improve your networking skills:
+Here are some steps to improving your networking skills:

 1. Practice improving communication habits

 Improve your networking skills by practicing good communication habits.
-Maintain eye contact when you're speaking with someone and nod your head in understanding or agreement.
+For instance, you could nod your head in understanding or agreement when possible or appropriate.
 Use simple, straightforward language, ask questions and invite opinions.
-Pay attention to the body language of the person with whom you're speaking to ensure they understand and confirm whether they agree or disagree.

 2. Ask friends for constructive feedback